 8. Passive Smoking

-A recent study has shown that, children that are exposed to passive smoking face hundreds of health issues from an early stage of life.
+A recent study has shown that children that are exposed to passive smoking face many health issues from an early stage of life.
 Passive smoking is simply when someone else smokes around your child and your child gets exposed to the smoke.

 There is no need to explain how bad smoking is for the lungs.
 Moreover, being exposed to passive smoking, your child can suffer from irritated nasal airways which can partially block the airways.
 All this ultimately leads to snoring in children.